Eye Care Services Provided To Date: 2,100,000

 At Unite for Sight, we track the number of patients living in poverty who receive eye care through the outreach programs and the number of patients with significantly improved vision after surgery.
 Unite For Sight requires extensive documentation from each eye clinic partner, including preoperative and postoperative visual acuity data, which is analyzed to ensure the quality, effectiveness, and social impact of the programs.
 We also assess the effect of the Unite for Sight partnership on each eye clinic's cataract surgical rate.
 For example, in Ghana, Unite For Sight has enabled Crystal Eye Clinic's ophthalmologist to increase his annual surgical volume from 600 to more than 2,900 surgeries, and 86% of his surgeries are now provided for patients living in extreme poverty.
 Learn more about why measuring outcomes are essential in global health: http://www.uniteforsight.org/global-health-university/outcomes.

 Unite For Sight significantly builds local capacity by investing in its local eye clinic partners.
-There are a total of 45 ophthalmologists in Ghana, and four of Unite For Sight's partner ophthalmologists in Ghana provided close to 50% of all surgeries provided to Ghanaian patients, and these surgeries are specifically for patients living in extreme poverty; this figure does not include the other surgeries provided by the Ghanaian ophthalmologists for paying patients who receive care independent of Unite For Sight.
+There are a total of 69 ophthalmologists in Ghana, and four of Unite For Sight's partner ophthalmologists in Ghana provided close to 50% of all surgeries provided to Ghanaian patients, and these surgeries are specifically for patients living in extreme poverty.
+Also, this figure does not include the other surgeries provided by the Ghanaian ophthalmologists for paying patients who receive care independent of Unite For Sight.

 Prior to Unite For Sight's partnership, each Ghanaian partner ophthalmologist provided approximately 500 cataract surgeries per year to patients who were able to access and afford care.
 This surgical capacity is in line with Ghana's current national average of 405 surgeries per year.
 In order to reach Ghana's Vision 2020 goal, each ophthalmologist is expected to provide 1,066 cataract surgeries per year.
 After partnering with Unite For Sight, each eye clinic partner provides an average of 2,500 cataract surgeries annually.
 This total includes continued surgical care for paying patients, coupled with Unite For Sight-supported surgical care for patients living in extreme poverty who are otherwise unable to access or afford care.